-3 Checking the automatic brake
+3 Checking the inertia brake release

 Hold the chain saw over a stump or other firm object.
 Let go of the front handle so that the bar falls onto the stump.

 When the bar hits the stump the brake should be applied.